MisterFab/Discord-Trade-History-Scraper/README.md

 ## Features

-- Discord Data Extraction: Efficiently fetches all messages from designated Discord channels based on custom criteria
+- Discord Data Extraction: Efficiently fetches all messages from designated Discord channels based on custom criteria.
 - Data Filtering: Incorporates regular expressions for precise filtering and processing of pertinent trading data from Discord messages.
 - Historical Data Retrieval: Taps into the Polygon API to amass historical price data for recognized trades.
 - Excel Integration: Meticulously processes the data and channels the results into well-structured Excel sheets.